prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 	![](../images/dp500-12-1.png)

-	*A mixed mode model comprises tables from different source groups.
+	> **Note** A mixed mode model comprises tables from different source groups.
 This model has one import table that sources its data from an Excel workbook.
-The remaining tables use a DirectQuery connection to a SQL Server database, which is the data warehouse.*
+The remaining tables use a DirectQuery connection to a SQL Server database, which is the data warehouse.

 2. Review the report design.

 	![](../images/dp500-12-2.png)

-	*This report page has a title and two visuals.
+	> **Note** This report page has a title and two visuals.
 The slicer visual allows filtering by a single fiscal year, while the column chart visual displays quarterly sales and target amounts.
-In this lab, you will improve the performance of the report by adding an aggregation.*
+In this lab, you will improve the performance of the report by adding an aggregation.

-### Task 3: Review the data model
+#### Task 3: Review the data model

 In this task, you will review the pre-developed data model.